Remote MCP Servers

 Personal Access Token (PAT)

-Enter your PAT in the Token field.
-The token is sent as a Bearer token in API requests.
+Paste your token into the Token field before clicking Connect.
+The token is sent as a Bearer header on every request.

 Preset remote servers